agubelu/Advent-of-Code-2024/README.md

 # Advent of Code 2024
 My solutions for [Advent of Code 2024](https://adventofcode.com/2024).

+No AI-generated crap, all code here was lovingly handcrafted ❤️

 To run: `cargo run --release [days...]`

 # Results